-To weigh (retrieve) the anchor, start the boat and run slowly up to the anchor, taking up the rode as you go.
+To weigh (or retrieve) the anchor, start the boat and run slowly up to the anchor, taking up the rode as you go.
 The anchor will usually break out when the rode becomes vertical.
 Coil lines to let them dry before stowing.
-The bow storage compartment located in the starboard bow should be used to stow the anchor line.